ethereum/go-ethereum/docs/developers/evm-tracing/built-in-tracers.md

 #### prestateTracer config {#prestate-tracer-config}

 - `diffMode`: `BOOL`.
 Setting this to true will enable diff mode (default = false).
+- `disableCode`: `BOOL`.
+Setting this to true will disable contract code capture (default = false).
+- `disableStorage`: `BOOL`.
+Setting this to true will disable contract storage capture (default = false).

 In `diff` mode the result object will contain a `pre` and a `post` object:

 1. The result only includes accounts that were modified.
 Accounts without changes will be omitted in this mode.
 2. In `pre` you will find the state of an account before the tx started, and in `post` its state after tx execution finished.
 3. `pre` can include fields that were not modified, if some other fields for the same account were modified.
 4. `post` will contain only the modified fields. e.g. if `nonce` of an account hasn't changed it will be omitted from `post`.
 5. Deletion (i.e. account selfdestruct, or storage clearing) will be signified by inclusion in `pre` and omission in `post`.
 6. Insertion (i.e. account creation or new slots) will be signified by omission in `pre` and inclusion in `post`.